vikstrous/slogexamples/README.md

 [testoutputter](https://github.com/vikstrous/slogexamples/blob/master/testoutputter/testoutputter.go) shows how to intercept the logger's calls to the underlying io.Writer and do something useful.
 It sends all logs to `t.Log()`, which ensures that test output is readable when using parallel tests, subtests or when one test of many fails.

 One limitation of most attempts to use `t.Log()` with slog is that the correct call site can't be printed.
 See [this issue](https://github.com/golang/go/issues/59928) for more details.
-The only way to correctly redirect logs to `t.Log()` is to use a wrapper around slog that calls `t.Log()` outside slog's code.
-An example of this is provided in [testoutputter2](https://github.com/vikstrous/slogexamples/blob/master/testoutputter2/testoutputter.go), which uses a wrapper around slog to do this.
-There are some obvious down sides of this approach, so I would personally prefer wrong line numbers over the `testoutputter2` solution.
+The only way to correctly redirect logs to `t.Log()` is to use a wrapper around slog that calls `t.Log()` outside slog's code. [testoutputter2](https://github.com/vikstrous/slogexamples/blob/master/testoutputter2/testoutputter.go) provides an exampleof this, using a wrapper around slog to do this.
+There are some obvious downsides of this approach, so I would personally prefer wrong line numbers over the `testoutputter2` solution.

 ## Wrapping slog